 Puppetmaster was first film made by Full Moon Productions, a company started by father and son producing team Albert and Charles Band following the financial collapse of their Empire Productions.
 Under the Empire banner, the Bands had made a number of low-budget genre films including the Ghoulies and Trancers series and hits like Re-Animator (1985).
 Full Moon went on to be an even bigger success than Empire was, with the Bands having produced some 60 genre films under the Full Moon label and spawning three subsidiary labels to date.

-Puppetmaster was a big hit on the video shelves.
+Puppetmaster proved to be an enormous hit on video shelves and Full Moon have churned out a long line of sequels and prequels.
 The result is a slim but modestly effective effort.
 It reminds much of Stuart Gordon’s Dolls (1987) made back under the Empire aegis but is a much better film than Dolls, although in all probability it was conceived by the Bands as a copycat of the popular Child’s Play (1988).

 Director David Schmoeller, who has made a number of films for the Bands’ going all the way back to their pre-Empire days with Tourist Trap (1979), maintains an eerie atmosphere with things scuttling behind people as their backs are turned.
 There are some striking images – the doll with giant human-sized arms suddenly pulling itself up out of the coffin; the doll with the blade and hook arms pulling chairs along and climbing up to peer through keyholes; and the doll with the rotating head that stops spinning right into camera, sinisterly smiling.